 3.5.
 When a client consults a META-Health Practitioner for the first time about a particular problem, the client should be asked what medical advice they have received and the response entered in the client’s records.
 Since it is legal to refuse medical treatment, no client can be forced to consult a doctor.
 The advice must be recorded in the client’s records for the META-Health Practitioner’s own protection.
 It is recommended to consult and work closely with the general practitioner.

 3.6.
 Before treatment, members must explain fully either in writing or verbally the procedures involved in the treatment including such matters as the consultation process, the length of visits, fees etc.

 3.8.
 No third party, including assistants and members of the client’s family, may be present during the course of the consultation with an adult client without the client’s express consent.
-However, members working with children, severely disturbed clients or those of the opposite sex should give due consideration to the need to safeguard themselves by having a third party present in the treatment room or in the treatment premises.
+However, META-Health Practitioners working with children, severely disturbed clients or those of the opposite sex should give due consideration to the need to safeguard themselves by having a third party present in the treatment room or in the treatment premises.

 3.9.
 At present, neither META-Health nor any other complementary or alternative therapy is approved as “medical aid” under most current laws.
 In most countries it is a criminal offence for a parent or guardian not to seek medical aid for a child under the age of 18 years or whatever age applies by law in each country.
 Therefore the member should secure a signed and dated statement from a parent or guardian who refuses to seek medical aid as defined in law.

 4.1.
 META-Health Practitioners must ensure that their health and personal hygiene do not jeopardise the welfare or health and safety of their clients.